THATGUYABHISHEK

 Choice: Thumbnail preview in pane, NOT live chart manipulation on hover

-Why: Live preview felt janky/overwhelming.
+Why: Live preview felt overwhelming.
 Thumbnails gave control without distraction.

 Explain Rationale vs. Just Apply